Lightweight and Resilient Signatures for Cloud-Assisted Embedded IoT Systems: Introduction

-In this paper, we proposed two new digital signatures called {\em Lightweight and Resilient Signatures with Hardware Assistance} (\lrsha) and its forward-secure version as {\em Forward-secure} \lrsha~(\flrsha).
+In this paper, we propose two new digital signatures called {\em Lightweight and Resilient Signatures with Hardware Assistance} (\lrsha) and its forward-secure version as {\em Forward-secure} \lrsha~(\flrsha).
 Our schemes provide lightweight signing and near-optimally efficient forward security with small keys and signature sizes.
 They achieve this without relying on strong security assumptions (such as non-colluding or central servers) or imposing heavy overhead on the verifier (like linear public key storage or extreme computation overhead).
-Our methods introduce and blend different design strategies in a unique manner to achieve these advanced features at the same time.
-Some key strategies include using the commitment separation method to eliminate expensive commitment generations and EC operations from the signer and utilizing hardware-assisted distributed servers to provide robust and dependable verification support at the verifier.
-We give the main idea and details of our schemes in Section \ref{sec:proposed_schemes} and outline their desirable properties further as below:
+Our methods introduce and blend different design strategies in a unique manner to achieve these advanced features simultaneously.
+Some key strategies include using the commitment separation method to eliminate expensive commitment generations and EC operations from the signer and utilizing distributed TEE-supported cloud-assisted servers to provide robust and dependable verification support at the verifier. \mr{We give the details of our schemes in Section \ref{sec:proposed_schemes} and outline the main idea and design principles of our proposed schemes further below:}